What is Speech and Language Therapy?

 Initially Kate will talk with you, and if you wish your partner, family or friends, about your difficulties and whether or not she can help.

-Kate will then arrange to assess your difficulties in detail, this will usually only take one visit (up to 60 minutes) and afterwards you will get a thorough report.
-Kate will then agree a treatment plan with you .
+Kate will then arrange to assess your difficulties in more detail.
+This will usually only take one visit and afterwards you will get a report if you would like one.
+Kate will then agree a plan with you .
 This might include one or two sessions of advice or strategies, or a block of therapy sessions, usually 4 to 8 weeks long.
 The sessions would usually last for an hour, but if you can't manage that long they can be shorter.

 Where will it happen?